Weierstrass weight of the hyperosculating points of generalized Fermat curves: Preliminaries

-are the gaps values of $p$.
-In other words: the $a_i$ are the only $g$ integers where {\bf there does not exist} a meromorphic function of $S$ with a pole of order $a_i$ in the point $p$.
+are the gap values of $p$.
+In other words, $a_{1},\ldots,a_{g}$ are the only $g$ integers where {\bf there does not exist} a meromorphic function of $C$ with a pole of order $a_i$ in the point $p$ and holomorphic on $C-\{p\}$. \end{remark}